 The methodology and supporting tools performance assessment will drive further development.
 For the data-driven methodology and supporting analytical tools to work correctly, a feedback loop should be built into the application of the methodology linking back to the performance measurement of the methodology, analytical tools, risk indicators and the auditors’ efforts applied.
 Appropriately established performance management processes will support ongoing and effective improvements to the methodology and the supporting tools

 Training and learnings – training in risk identification, management, mitigation and communication are central to ensuring that KR CA audit practitioners understand risks in the public procurement cycle, the ways it can be controlled by applying the methodologies and technologies available and the attitudes and behaviours they need to effectively perform their roles.
-The purpose of topical training is to raise awareness of risks and mechanisms, to enable auditors and other stakeholders to identify and control them in their areas of responsibilities and to strengthen the public procurement cycle through adequate overseeing of potential risks.
+The purpose of training is to raise awareness of risks and mechanisms, to enable auditors and other stakeholders to identify and control them in their areas of responsibilities and to strengthen the public procurement cycle through adequate overseeing of potential risks.

 Projects should be designed in several phases, giving opportunity for the model methodology users to move through the analytics maturity levels naturally and consistently, providing support to grow with their capacity at each level.